-Birds are part of every language and there are many colorful and creative bird idioms that are commonly used and popularly recognized by birders and non-birders alike.
+Birds are part of every language and there are many colorful and creative bird sayings that are commonly used and popularly recognized by birders and non-birders alike.
 Understanding these idioms can help birders appreciate just how much birds are part of different cultures and what different bird references can mean in different contexts.
-But how many bird idioms actually relate accurately to the birds they mention?
+But how many bird idioms actually relate accurately to the real wild birds they mention?

 What Is an Idiom?

 An idiom is a figurative expression that describes a situation in a creative or colorful way, rather than with literal, dryly factual descriptions.
 Idioms are often catchy phrases that are easily remembered and commonly understood, and they can be used in a variety of contexts depending on the tone of voice or the situation they describe.
-There are many bird-related idioms in different languages, and studying those idioms can help birders learn even more about the birds each expression references.
+There are many bird-related idioms in different languages, and studying those bird references can help birders learn even more about the birds each expression uses.

 Top 20 Bird Idioms